gytis-ivaskevicius/linux-gpu-debug-helper/nixos/gaming/steam_en.md

 };
 ```

-In the presence of both drivers, [Steam](Steam "Steam"){.wikilink} will default to amdvlk.
-The amdvlk driver can be
+In the presence of both drivers, [Steam](Steam "wikilink") will default to amdvlk.
+The amdvlk driver can be considered
-considered more correct regarding Vulkan specification implementation, but less performant than radv.
-However, this
+more correct regarding Vulkan specification implementation, but less performant than radv.
+However, this tradeoff
-tradeoff between correctness and performance can sometimes make or break the gaming experience.
-To \"reset\" your driver
+between correctness and performance can sometimes make or break the gaming experience.
+To \"reset\" your driver to radv
-to radv when both radv and amdvlk are installed, set either `AMD_VULKAN_ICD = "RADV"` or
+when both radv and amdvlk are installed, set either `AMD_VULKAN_ICD = "RADV"` or
 `VK_ICD_FILENAMES = "/run/opengl-driver/share/vulkan/icd.d/radeon_icd.x86_64.json"` environment variable.
 For example,
-if you start [Steam](Steam "Steam"){.wikilink} from the shell, you can enable radv for the current session by running
+if you start [Steam](Steam "wikilink") from the shell, you can enable radv for the current session by running
 `AMD_VULKAN_ICD="RADV" steam`.
 If you are unsure which driver you currently use, you can launch a game with
 [MangoHud](https://github.com/flightlessmango/MangoHud) enabled, which has the capability to show what driver is
 currently in use.